-- > Live sessions - Teachers will deliver live sessions for children to participate in at the start of each morning and afternoon as follows: - EYFS/KS1/KS2 9.00am = session 1 - EFYS/KS1 12.50pm = session 2 - KS2 1.45pm = session 2 - Live sessions will be: - Delivered through Microsoft Teams as a "Meeting" within the year group. - Attended by both teachers (ensuring safeguarding practices are met and to share workload). - Lead by one teacher with input from the other teacher. - The 'other' teacher (who is not leading the session) will monitor "hands up" from children and ensure all children are on mute etc in Teams. - Shared so that teachers alternate their roles each day. - 30 minutes in length as a minimum. - An opportunity to "check in" with the children, explain the tasks set for that morning/afternoon and to give any feedback from the tasks already completed. - The lead teacher for a live session will return to class (in school) to continue teaching vulnerable and critical worker children once the live session is over. - The supporting teacher will them support children who are learning from home once the live session has finished and will plan the next day's live sessions (ready to deliver the next day) and assignments. - Live sessions must not be recorded (by teachers or children/parents). - o Daily live sessions will be based around the timetable below:
+> Live sessions

+- Teachers will deliver live sessions for children to participate in at the start of each morning and afternoon as follows: - EYFS/KS1/KS2 9.00am = session 1 - EFYS/KS1 12.50pm = session 2 - KS2 1.45pm = session 2 - o Live sessions will be: - Delivered through Microsoft Teams as a "Meeting" within the year group. - Attended by both teachers (ensuring safeguarding practices are met and to share workload). - Lead by one teacher with input from the other teacher. - The 'other' teacher (who is not leading the session) will monitor "hands up" from children and ensure all children are on mute etc in Teams. - Shared so that teachers alternate their roles each day. - 30 minutes in length as a minimum. - An opportunity to "check in" with the children, explain the tasks set for that morning/afternoon and to give any feedback from the tasks already completed. - The lead teacher for a live session will return to class (in school) to continue teaching vulnerable and critical worker children once the live session is over. - The supporting teacher will them support children who are learning from home once the live session has finished and will plan the next day's live sessions (ready to deliver the next day) and assignments. - Live sessions must not be recorded (by teachers or children/parents). - Daily live sessions will be based around the timetable below:
-EYFS/KS1 KS2

-9.00-9.30am Check in, explain the tasks set for Check in, explain the tasks set for

-the morning, explain new the morning, explain new concepts,

-concepts, feedback from tasks feedback from tasks completed.

-completed.

-Phonics input for Rec/Y1

-Morning KS1 - tasks uploaded to TEAMS Tasks uploaded to TEAMS to

-session to include English and Maths. include English and Maths.
-Tasks

-Tasks should total 2 hours work should total 2 hours work for the

-for the child. child.

-EYFS - as above but in line with

-Development Matters.

-12.50 - Check in and story time.

-1.20pm

-1.45-2.15pm Check in, explain the tasks set for

-the afternoon, feedback from tasks

-completed.

-Afternoon Tasks uploaded to TEAMS.
-This

-session should total 1 hours work for the

-child.

-Total hours of 3 hours (including 1 hour 'live').
+EYFS/KS1 KS2 Check in, explain the tasks set for the morning, explain new concepts, feedback from tasks completed.
+Check in, explain the tasks set for the morning, explain new concepts, feedback from tasks completed.
+Phonics input for Rec/Y1 to include English and Maths.
+Tasks should total 2 hours work for the child.
+EYFS - as above but in line with Tasks uploaded to TEAMS to include English and Maths.
+Tasks should total 2 hours work for the child.
+Check in and story time.
+Check in, explain the tasks set for the afternoon, feedback from tasks completed.
+Tasks uploaded to TEAMS.
+This should total 1 hours work for the child.
+3 hours (including 1 hour 'live').
 4 hours (including 1 hour 'live').

-remote

-learning
+Check in, explain the tasks set for the morning, explain new concepts, feedback from tasks completed.
+Phonics input for Rec/Y1 KS1 - tasks uploaded to TEAMS to include English and Maths.
+Tasks should total 2 hours work for the child.
+EYFS - as above but in line with Development Matters.
+Check in and story time.